MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/administer-powershell.md

 > [!NOTE]
 > To install this PowerShell module, see [Installing Windows PowerShell for Azure Rights Management](install-powershell.md).

-The Azure Information Protection client installs a supplemental Windows PowerShell module, **AzureInformationProtection**, which supports Azure Information Protection, the Azure Rights Management service (Azure RMS), and Active Directory Rights Management Services (AD RMS).
+In addition to this service-side PowerShell module, the Azure Information Protection client installs a supplemental PowerShell module, **AzureInformationProtection**.
 This client module supports classifying and protecting multiple files so that, for example, you can bulk-protect all files in a folder.
 For more information, see [Using PowerShell with the Azure Information Protection client](../rms-client/client-admin-guide-powershell.md) from the admin guide.

 |If you need to…|…use the following cmdlets|
 |-------------------|------------------------------|